ThinkingBeyond/BeyondQuantum-2026/Amariah Brathwaite and Cristian Echeverri Valencia and Dakshan Balaramesh/README.md

 The following project is done by Amariah Brathwaite, Cristian Echeverri Valencia and Dakshan Balaramesh; mentored by Mr. Axel Karger.
 This project explores Qubit Manipulation, specifically using the Deutsch and Deutsch-Jozsa Algorithms.
 ## Overview

+Quantum Computing is an innovative methodology that has transformed classical computational methods, as we know then today.
+Central to quantum computing is the qubit (quantum bit), which is an abstract mathematical object that can exist in a superposition of the classical bits (0 & 1).
+This prperty of qubits is often combined with entanglement, a phenomenon which posits that the state of one qubit is linked to another.
+When these two properties are combined with a thrird, quantum interference, quantum systems are then able to access and process information in a way that is much more powerful than classical computational methods.

 Quantum Computing employs several algorithms, two of which are the Deutsch and Deutsch-Josza Algorithms

 There are only four possible functions of the form $$f: \{0,1\}\rightarrow \{0,1\}$$, which are the following: